 Pin this Barramundi recipe for later

-Barramundi with Lemon Butter Sauce
+Barramundi with a Lemon Butter Sauce

 Ingredients

-- 3 Barramundi Fillets about 4 ounces each
+- 3 barramundi fillets about 4 ounces each

-- Sea salt and cracked black pepper to taste.
+- Sea salt and cracked black pepper to taste

-- 2 tsp canola oil
+- 2 teaspoons of canola oil

 - 1- 2 cloves of garlic, minced

-- 3 tbsp of fresh lemon juice
+- 3 tablespoons of fresh lemon juice

 Instructions

-- In the same pan, reduce the heat and gently cook the garlic in the butter for about 2 minutes.
+- Reduce the heat to medium and add the garlic and butter.
+Gently cook for about 2 minutes.

 - Stir in the lemon juice and fresh basil.
+Cook gently until the sauce is fragrant - about 1 minute.

-- Spoon the sauce over the fish and serve immediately.
+- Drizzle the sauce over the fish.

 Recommended Products